soulmachines/sm-web-component/README.md

    - alpha release - `alpha`
    - beta release - `beta`

-2. Push the release branch to remote, it will trigger the `semantic-release` step and the `release` job in CI
+2. Create a PR to merge from the release branch to `master` , it will trigger the `semantic-release` step and the `release` job in CI
-3. Once the release is done, create a PR to merge the branch back to `master` to get the latest version and changelog updated
+3. Merge to `master` to get the latest version and changelog

 The table below shows which commit message gets you which release type when `semantic-release` runs: